tdillon17/MART341-WebDesign/assignment-10/readme.md

 3. The difficulty I had this week is the  same as last week.
 I spent two days trying to get the link to my style to work.
 I watched the overview video four times, I looked at forums and none of the solutions worked for me.
-I looked at the course site so many times, tried to get answers on discord, I even tried the practice sites.
-I just don't understand.
+I looked at the course site so many times, tried to get answers on discord, I watched youtube videos I even tried the practice sites a lot.
+Eventually I received help and I needed to add a period before my forward slash.
+I hate how simple that solution was.